GabeScott/standard-works-vault/General Conference/2011 April - Priesthood Power.md

 Choose a companion carefully and prayerfully; and when you are married, be fiercely loyal one to another.
 Priceless advice comes from a small framed plaque I once saw in the home of an uncle and aunt.
 It read, “Choose your love; love your choice.”
 There is great wisdom in those few words.
 Commitment in marriage is absolutely essential.

 Your wife is your equal.
 In marriage neither partner is superior nor inferior to the other.
 You walk side by side as a son and a daughter of God.
 She is not to be demeaned or insulted but should be respected and loved.
-Said President Gordon B. Hinckley: “Any man in this Church who ... exercises unrighteous dominion over [his wife] is unworthy to hold the priesthood.
-Though he may have been ordained, the heavens will withdraw, the Spirit of the Lord will be grieved, and it will be amen to the authority of the priesthood of that man.”8
+Said President Gordon B. Hinckley: “Any man in this Church who … exercises unrighteous dominion over \[his wife\] is unworthy to hold the priesthood.
+Though he may have been ordained, the heavens will withdraw, the Spirit of the Lord will be grieved, and it will be amen to the authority of the priesthood of that man.”[^8]

-President Howard W. Hunter said this about marriage: “Being happily and successfully married is generally not so much a matter of marrying the right person as it is being the right person.”
-I like that.
-“The conscious effort to do one’s part fully is the greatest element contributing to success.”9
+President Howard W. Hunter said this about marriage: “Being happily and successfully married is generally not so much a matter of marrying the right person as it *is being the right person.”* I like that.
+“The conscious effort to do one’s part fully is the greatest element contributing to success.”[^9]

 Many years ago in the ward over which I presided as the bishop, there lived a couple who often had very serious, heated disagreements.
 I mean real disagreements.
 Each of the two was certain of his or her position.
 Neither one would yield to the other.
 When they weren’t arguing, they maintained what I would call an uneasy truce.